shivamkedia17/roshnii/backend/README.md

     ```

 2.  **Create Configuration File (`.env`):**
-    Copy the example environment file provided for the `server` service to the project root (`backend/`) and name it `.env`.
+    Copy the example environment provided below (see later) for the `server` service to the project root (`backend/`) and name it `.env`.
 This file will be used by Docker Compose for both development and testing setups.
-    ```bash
-    cp services/server/cmd/app.env .env
-    ```

 3.  **Edit `.env` File:**
     Open the newly created `.env` file in the `backend/` directory and **update the variables** according to your environment. **This step is crucial.**